rodklerc/stp-preprocessing/README.md

 # stp-preprocessing

-This JavaScript library implements the Scalable Transfer Patterns preprocessing step.
+This JavaScript library builds [Scalable Transfer Patterns]{http://ad-publications.informatik.uni-freiburg.de/ALENEX_scalable_tp_BHS_2016.pdf} by using the linked connections data.
+This preprocessing step will allow the connection scan algorithm to run faster.